rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 <br>

 <a name="section3.3">c.
 Percentage of school-related content in digital and physical deskspace</a><br>
+I would say only 10-15% of my physical space is occupied by school-related content, most of that being textbooks.
+I only use a paper notebook in one class because laptops are not allowed.
 <a name="section3.4">d.
 Pros and Cons of my organizational structure</a><br>

 <br>